socomsystems/documentation/developer_manual/app/two-factor-provider.rst

 .. sectionauthor:: Christoph Wurst <christoph@owncloud.com>

-Two-factor auth providers apps are used to plug custom second factors into the Nextcloud core.
+Two-factor auth providers apps are used to plug custom second factors into the cyfrSpaces core.

 Implementing a simple two-factor auth provider
 ----------------------------------------------